Joint Community Detection and Rotational Synchronization via Semidefinite Programming: Semidefinite relaxation

 Due to the normalization factor, \eqref{eq:SDP_unknown} differs from the previous SDPs that it does not rely on the cluster sizes, and exact recovery is achieved if the normalized $\bar{\bm{M}}^*$ is obtained.
 Besides, similar to \eqref{eq:SDP_unequal_known} a sum of all blocks constraint $\sum_{i, j = 1}^n \| \bm{M}_{ij}\|_F \leq n \sqrt{d}$ could apply to \eqref{eq:SDP_unknown}, via the row sum constraint that $\sum_{j = 1}^n \| \bm{M}_{ij}\|_\mathrm{F} \leq \sqrt{d}$ for all $i$ and is thus redundant.
 Notably, in the context of community detection, similar normalization has been studied~\cite{peng2007approximating, yan2017provable, perry2017semidefinite} when cluster sizes are unknown, where the row-sum constraint is formulated as $\sum_{j = 1}^n \bm{M}_{ij} = 1$.
 In contrast, we use an inequality constraint for the sake of convexity.
 Here, we obtain the following exact recovery guarantees for \eqref{eq:SDP_unknown}. \begin{theorem} Let $p = \alpha \log n/n, q = \beta \log n/n$.
 Suppose $m_1 = \rho n$ and $m_2 = (1-\rho)n$ for some $\rho \in (0, 1)$. $\tau_1^*, \tau_2^*$ are defined in \eqref{eq:tau_1_2_star}.
 As $n$ is sufficiently large, \eqref{eq:SDP_unknown} achieves exact recovery i.e. $\bm{M}_{\text{SDP}} = \bar{\bm{M}}^*$ with probability $1 - n^{-\Omega(1)}$ if

-where $\ell = 2$ when $d > 2$ and $\ell = 1$ when $d = 2$. \end{theorem} The proof of Theorem~\ref{the:2_cluster_unknown_d_2} is deferred to Appendix~\ref{sec:proof_two_unknown}, as it follows a similar structure as the one presented in Section~\ref{sec:sketch_proof_equal_main}, with a slight difference on the construction of dual variables.
+where $\ell_d = 2$ when $d > 2$ and $\ell_d = 1$ when $d = 2$. \end{theorem} The proof of Theorem~\ref{the:2_cluster_unknown_d_2} is deferred to supplementary material Section~\ref{sec:proof_two_unknown}, as it follows a similar structure as the one presented in Section~\ref{sec:sketch_proof_equal_main}, with a slight difference on the construction of dual variables.